JHodgkins/Accessibility-Extension/README.md

-# Accessibility Checker Chrome Extension
+# Accessibility Extension

-A Chrome extension that helps identify and test for common accessibility issues on web pages.
+A Chrome extension to help identify and test accessibility features on web pages.

 ## Features

+### 1. Heading Structure Visualization
+- Highlights all headings (h1-h6 and ARIA headings) on the page
+- Shows heading levels with clear visual indicators
+- Supports both HTML headings and ARIA role="heading" elements
-- **Heading Highlighter**: Visualizes heading structure and levels
+- Screen reader announcements for heading levels
+- Special indication for ARIA headings

+### 2. Tab Stop Navigation
-- **Tab Order Checker**: Shows the tab order of interactive elements
+- Displays tab order numbers for all focusable elements
-- **Contrast Checker**:
-  - Large Text (3:1 minimum contrast)
-  - Normal Text (4.5:1 minimum contrast)
-  - UI Elements (3:1 minimum contrast for icons and borders)
-- **Alt Text Checker**:
-  - Identifies missing alt attributes
-  - Warns about empty alt attributes on non-decorative images
-  - Shows alt text content for review
-  - Identifies properly marked decorative images
+- Numbers are inline with elements for clear visual reference
+- Reveals hidden elements (like skip links) that become visible on focus
+- Screen reader announcements for tab stop order
+- Special handling for elements hidden until focus

 ## Installation